 - Fly Lady – Fly Lady is a lifesaver for thousands and thousands of families.
 For others, she’s a fly in the ointment.
 Her entirely free method of keeping house is based on short amounts of time each day spent on specific tasks along with a manageable routine.
 She encourages families to get their kids involved as well.
 It’s easy to overdo it at first, but if you stick to her suggestions and take the “baby steps” you will find yourself in an easy routine with an uncluttered, guest-ready house in a few months.
 It’s worth a try.
 You can adapt her methods as you need.

-- A Bowlful of Lemons – This is a beautiful website but do not be intimidated.
+- A Bowlful of Lemons – This is a beautiful website but don’t be intimidated.
 They have some great organizational and cleaning tips here.
 Put homeschool into the search engine to get ideas on organizing homeschool supplies and areas.

 2. Make It About You;